-Moises Sudit is the Associate Vice President for Sponsored Programs and Commercialization.
+Moises Sudit is the Associate Vice President for Sponsored Research and Information Systems.

-Moises Sudit is associate vice president for sponsored programs and commercialization, University at Buffalo, and will oversee UB’s Sponsored Project Services as well as its technology transfer and commercialization initiatives.
-In this role, he will work with faculty, deans and others to manage the university’s sponsored funding portfolio as well as leading the university’s efforts to translate and commercialize research.
+Moises Sudit is associate vice president for sponsored research and information systems, University at Buffalo, and oversee UB’s Sponsored Project Services as well as its Information Systems initiatives.
+In this role, he will work with faculty, deans and others to manage the university’s sponsored funding portfolio as well as leading the university’s efforts on research information systems.

 Sudit is an NRC Fellow through the Information Directorate at the Air Force Research Laboratory and has received a number of scholarly and teaching awards.
 He also received the prestigious IBM Faculty Scholarship Award.
 Sudit has been published in several distinguished journals and been the principal investigator in numerous research projects.

 Sudit holds a bachelor’s degree in industrial and systems engineering from Georgia Institute of Technology, a master’s in operations research from Stanford University and a doctorate in operations research from Purdue University.
 He serves on the boards of directors for Independent Health Association and the Buffalo Urban League.